jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/040-skating.md

 Once we can play a melody on both one string and across strings, it's natural to combine approaches and play all over the fretboard.
 We can follow a melody up and down a string, and then turn a corner and play across strings for awhile.

 This free ability to range all over the fretboard can be liberating and fun.
-We can engage the complete tonal reach of the instrument.
+It feels like we have engaged the complete tonal reach of the instrument.

 The eloquent Mick Goodrick called it "the realm of the electric ice-skating rink" [(1987, p.
 30)](references.html#goodrick-1987).